shreya-haldia/Personalized-in-store-experiences/README.md

 Customers today expect their shopping experiences to be ‘personalized’.
 They expect to be shown products suited to their exact needs and wants, at the right time, at a reasonable price.
 And while this expectation has been created by the innovation of online retailers (e.g. via in-session product recommendation engines and dynamic pricing), it’s increasingly being met by vendors with physical stores.

 Hybrid retailers (i.e. those with online and physical presences), in particular, are meeting customer demands by delivering “in-store personalization”.
-They’re leveraging technologies like Confluent and Ably to join and process disparate sets (online, in-app, and offline), and provide customers with some form of ‘personalized’ experience while they’re in a physical store – this could be individually-targeted messaging or personalized offers, for example.
+They’re leveraging technologies like Confluent and Ably to join and process disparate data sets (online, in-app, and offline), and provide customers with some form of ‘personalized’ experience while they’re in a physical store – this could be individually-targeted messaging or personalized offers, for example.

 In this demo, we’re going to guide you through one example of in-store personalization which involves advertising relevant discounts to customers via a mobile application while they’re browsing products in a physical store.
 The objective of this use case, which has been deployed by a number of Confluent customers, is to leverage customer data and geo-fencing in order to increase in-store conversion rates of digital promotions.